Meicheng-SEU/EASP/README.md

 # EASP
-An Explainable Artificial Intelligence Predictor for Early Detection of Sepsis
+An Explainable Artificial Intelligence Predictor for Early Detection of Sepsis.
+The highest entry score from SailOcean in the PhysioNet/Computing in Cardiology Challenge 2019.

 ## Brief Introduction
 The PhysioNet/Computing in Cardiology Challenge 2019 facilitated the development of automated, open-source algorithms for the early detection of sepsis from clinical data.
 Details see (https://physionet.org/content/challenge-2019/1.0.0/).